JaidenBaker/gcCommandScheduler/README.md

 ## Error Handling ##
 If the plugin runs into an error, it will say that it ran into an error on the server’s console and stop running.
 It will then write the error to a log file in the plugin’s directory.

 If the file contains something like “connection link error”, then it could not connect to the database.
 Check that the database settings are correct in the config file and that the database exists.
 If you run into a different SQL error, make sure that your database has the correct columns mentioned at the start of this document.
-A good way to do this is to enter a new name for the table name in the config.yml and let the plugin generate the table.

 Once you have resolved the issue, run the /gccs reload command to restart the plugin.
 If you still cannot resolve the issue after this, contact Jonodonozym, the plugin developer at jonodonozymdev@gmail.com or through other means like Discord.